overtron/anansi/README.md

 - Python 3.8+ (for backend and theme extraction)
 - Node.js and npm (for frontend)
 - OpenAI API key
-- Source documents (investor relations PDFs and SEC filings) organized by company
+- Source documents (investor relations PDFs) organized by company

 ## Getting Started